madewithbill/madewithbill-portfolio/src/projects/trainer-demo.md

   alt: "Screenshots showing the mobile responsiveness of the fitness trainer landing page"
 ---

-Homepage demo designed in Figma and built in Webflow, using Finsweet's Client-First styling framework.
-I initially experimented with Relume to iterate on the sitemap and wireframe before transitioning to a from-scratch build in Webflow for greater control and a structure with less nesting.
-I also used custom code alongside the Swiper JavaScript library for additional design elements and functionality beyond Webflow's built-in feature set.
+A demo project for a personal trainer, designed in Figma and developed in Webflow.

+Here, I'm using Finsweet's Client-First styling framework.
+I experimented with Relume's AI tools to ideate on the sitemap and wireframe the initial layout, but transitioned to a "from-scratch" build in Webflow for greater component control and simpler structures with less nesting.

+This project currently exists as an ongoing playground of sorts as I test out Webflow's newest features – like the GSAP timeline – and custom code solutions such as CSS animations to extend functionality beyond the platform's built-in feature set.